 Volunteers deliver guided tours showcasing Hull’s maritime heritage.

-The Maritime Tours have been extended due to incredible interest and will now take place Mondays through September & October.
+The Maritime Tours have been extended due to incredible interest and will now take place Mondays through to the end of December.

 A small team of volunteers are delivering a maritime themed guided tour, showcasing Hull’s historic maritime sites around the city centre.